 'New style' JSA

-- a couple or family living in a Universal Credit area.
-You can check if UC is available in your area at the GOV.UK website.
+- you are already claiming UC.
+You can check if UC is available in your area at the GOV.UK website

 'New style' JSA works in the same way as contribution-based JSA and the amount you will be paid isn't affected by your partner’s income or your savings.

-You can get new style JSA on its own or at the same time as UC, but any 'new style' JSA payments will be deducted from your UC payment - you aren’t guaranteed to get any extra money.
+You can get new style JSA on its own or at the same time as UC, but any 'new style' JSA payments will be deducted from your UC payment - you can't get both and you aren’t guaranteed to get any extra money.

 Income-based JSA is being phased out by the Government and replaced with Universal Credit (UC).
 Your eligibility for income-based JSA will depend on your age and where you live.